cardinalli-uh/cardinalli-uh.github.io/essays/codingstandards.md

 <h2>Coding as Expected</h2>
-The need for punctuation exists in programming languages for the same reasons it exists in English; except, code is pretty much just punctuation marks and operators anyway - so punctuation already needs to be used to specification.
-In software development, guidelines which dictate how code should be formatted are known as “coding standards,” which work for code a lot like punctuation works for English.
+The need for punctuation exists in programming languages for the same reasons it exists in English; except, code is pretty much just punctuation marks and operators anyway.
+So unlike in English, erroneous punctuation typically prevents code from compiling in the first place.
+Therefore, the actual use of punctuation marks is typically well-specified within code.
+In software development, expectations regarding how code should be formatted are known as “coding standards,” which work for code a lot like punctuation works for English.
 Here's a visualization which may convey this point better:

 ```javascript